dotnet/corefx/README.md

   a linked list dictionary, a bit vector, and collections that contain only strings.
 These collections exist in .NET Core primarily for backwards compatibility and generally should be avoided when writing new code.

 * **System.ComponentModel**.
+Provides interfaces for the editing and change tracking of objects used as data sources.

+* **System.ComponentModel.Annotations**.
+Provides attributes that are used to define metadata for objects used as data sources.

+* **System.ComponentModel.EventBasedAsync**.
+Provides support classes and delegates for the event-based asynchronous pattern.
+  This pattern and these supporting types exist in .NET Core primarily for backwards compatibility and generally should be avoided when writing new code.

-Provides types used to implement the run-time and design-time behavior of components and controls.
+* **System.ComponentModel.Primitives**.
+Provides interfaces that are used to implement the run-time and design-time behavior of components.

+* **System.ComponentModel.TypeConverter**.
+Provides the System.ComponentModel.TypeConverter class, which represents a unified way of converting types of values to other types.

 * **System.Console**.
 Provides the Console class, which enables access to the standard input, output, and error streams for console-based applications.

 * **System.Diagnostics.Debug**.
 Provides a class to interact with the debugger as well as methods for performing runtime assertions.